 2.1.
 Research questions and theoretical framework

-The researchers set about ascertaining how national policy (DES, 2011a, 2016, 2017a, 2017b) was being implemented in a single site DEIS school which had been seen to being going against the trend of other DEIS schools in terms of improving attainment in mathematics (Smyth et al., 2015).The researchers believe that school in question offered a unique case to see what practices were in place outside of the mathematics classrooms, and also to gather evidence as to whether or not whole-school numeracy practices were a factor in this school’s successes in increasing mathematical attainment.
-This single site case study explored how a disadvantaged school was teaching numeracy across the curriculum.
-In examining this, the researchers aligned sub-questions to each of the first four levels of Guskey’s levels developed to evaluate the effectiveness of professional development (Guskey, 2002).
-The questions comprised of teachers’ feelings to both numeracy, and the teaching of numeracy; what they knew about the teaching of numeracy; how were teachers learning from each other, if at all, and what role, if any, did school leadership play in the planning for numeracy and finally; what numeracy was being taught.
-The questions were aligned to the various levels of Guskey’s (2002) theoretical framework for evaluating the effectiveness of continuing professional development.
+The researchers set about ascertaining how national policy (DES, 2011a, 2016, 2017a, 2017b) was being implemented in a single site DEIS school which was going against the trend of other DEIS schools in terms of improving attainment in mathematics (Smyth et al., 2015).The researchers believe that Barrowside Secondary School offered a unique case to see what practices were in place outside of the mathematics classrooms, and also to gather evidence as to whether or not whole-school numeracy practices were a factor in this school’s successes in increasing mathematical attainment.
+This single site case study explores how a disadvantaged school was teaching numeracy across the curriculum.
+In examining this, the researchers aligned sub-questions to each of the first four levels of Guskey (2002) The questions comprise of teachers’ feelings to both numeracy, and the teaching of numeracy; what they knew about the teaching of numeracy; how were teachers learning from each other, if at all, and what role, if any, did school leadership play in the planning for numeracy and finally; what numeracy was being taught.
 The research methods in collecting the data are also shown in the Table 2.
 Guskey’s (2002) model was broadly based on Kirkpatric’s (1959) model for evaluating effective training in the corporate world.
 However, as King (2014) stated, Guskey added level 3 to incorporate the school organisation.
-Ireland’s government (DES, 2012), when initiating school self-evaluation for all schools, did so on the understanding, that DEIS schools were to use this process to incorporate DEIS planning (DES, 2016).
-Consequently, all schools were required to have a numeracy plan outlining targets and actions for teaching and learning.
-For the purpose of this study, the improvement plan at school level was the continuing professional development which was used to indicate how numeracy was taught across the curriculum.
-The improvement plan was a measure put in place for the school to be compliant with government policy (DES, 2011a, 2012, 2016) with the teaching of numeracy by all teachers hence the appropriateness of Guskey’s (2002) framework.
-The researchers were interested in ascertaining the numeracy being taught across the curriculum as espoused by Government policy (DES, 2011a) through examining how a school was engaging with the implantation of their own school improvement plan.
+The researchers were interested in ascertaining the numeracy being taught across the curriculum as espoused by Government policy (DES, 2011a) through examining how a school was engaging with the implementation of their own school improvement plan.
 The five levels of the Guskey model (2002) are as follows:

 1. Participants’ reactions,